 Advertisement

 Zug has the lowest tax rate in Switzerland.
 Photo by Ilia Bronskiy on Unsplash

-Though this canton in central Switzerland is one of the most expensive places in the country, its high cost of living may be at least partially offset by the famously low tax rate.
+Though this canton in central Switzerland is one of the most expensive places in the country, its high cost of living may be at least partially offset by the famously low tax rate — which is set to get even lower.

+Advertisement